rolyPolyVole/christmas-plugin-2024/IDEAS.md

 - Disable fucking explosives and lava.
 - Autogive players decorations so that their first thought is not to desecrate the tree!

-Questions:

-- are we capping player limit?
+## Donations:

+- Christmas tree that grows with each donation
+- Custom hats to donators (and/or contributors)
+- Donations progress bar somehow.
+- "Chaos" donations -> drop TNT in a spleef game, for example.
+- A firework spawns above everyone after a donation is made.
+- Top Donators NPCs in game
+- Donation broadcasts in the chat

 ## Stream:

-- Drumroll while rolling givaway?
+- Drumroll while rolling givaway?H

-Playtest Considerations:
+Play-test Considerations:

 - Joining & Leaving at various times in the event (overviews, midgame, ending, etc)
 - Making sure opted out players are consistently left out of games.